 “The dining room was updated with wainscoting and a plate rail, as well as a custom china cabinet and oak colonnades.”

 They gave the dining room built-in some Craftsman details to go with the rest of the house.

 Laurel says they were excited to discover the original antique maple flooring under the old vinyl floor in the kitchen.

 “The breakfast room is next to the garage, so it’s the entryway the homeowner will use the most.
 We installed a Craftsman mud bench and coat rack, which will be helpful during our snowy Maine winters.”

 Laurel says, “The new owner loves it and asked me to autograph the completed house.
 It made me think back to a Maine cottage we renovated a long time ago.
 When we stripped the dining room wallpaper, we found that everyone that ever worked on the house had signed and dated it.”

-Click here to see some of Laurel’s other projects, including…
+P.S.
+Check out some of Laurel’s other projects, including…